wp-plugins/propoza/readme.txt

 == Screenshots ==

+1. The customer requests his of her quote on your Woocommerce store
-1. Here you can find all of the quote requests by the customer ordered by status.
+2. Here you can find all of the quote requests by the customer ordered by status.
-2. On this quote you can make the customer the offer he can’t refuse.
+3. On this quote you can make the customer the offer he can’t refuse.
-3. Add a personal message to your price Proposal.
+4. Add a personal message to your price Proposal.
-4. Once the Proposal price has been updated, the customer can either accept of decline your offer.
+5. Once the Proposal price has been updated, the customer can either accept of decline your offer.
-5. Personalize your Proposals by uploading your company logo or to add additional information.
+6. Personalize your Proposals by uploading your company logo or to add additional information.
-6. Checkout with your discounted proposal price.
+7. Checkout with your discounted proposal price.

 == Changelog ==